sel8888/harmonic-shape-transform-2026-koncept/README.md

 From Vision to Reality: On May 1st, 2026, this was just an idea.
 Today, it is a stable, deterministic HST system providing real-time semantic topology in Blender.

+> *"A genuinely good idea is one that, once explained, seems obvious — yet nobody said it first."*
+> — Albert Einstein

+HST is that idea.
+One eigenfunction.
+No training.
+0.8s.
+Random initialization never wins.
+Not once.
+0/99.

 **Author:** Pavel Krahulik
 **Year:** 2026